Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 If you have Secure Boot disabled, Skip step 2.
 Otherwise, it's still easy to get the drivers with Secure Boot.

+If your drive is encrypted with LUKS.
+You will need to follow some extra steps before final reboot to avoid a black screen on startup.

 ## 1. Preparation

 * **Update your system:** Ensure your installation is up-to-date: